 - User friendly

 - Insurance on currency balances up to $250k Balances can earn interest

 Bank transfer (ACH): None, bank fees may apply

 No matter what exchange you choose, it's important to verify that it's available in Washington.
-Some states have strict requirements, while others simply require a money transmitter license.
-Okcoin is not available in Washington, so watch out for that.
+Some states have strict requirements, while others simply require a money transmitter license. partner is not available in Washington, so watch out for that.
 Once you've settled on an exchange, you're required to complete "know your consumer" (KYC) requirements, which involves your name and proof of identification.
-You may also need to prove your address by uploading something like a government benefits statement, a credit card statement or a pre-printed paystub from your employer.
+You may also need to prove your address by uploading something like a mortgage statement, a bank statement or a utility bill.